rahulhegde99/ConneqtYou/README.md

 ![](Screenshots/ConneqtIcon.png)

-This is a real time messaging application made using Android Studio and Google Firebase
+This is a real time messaging application made using Android Studio and Google Firebase.